idprassides/DataCamp-Take-Home-Test/TrackProposal.md

 - Learn to apply your Power BI skills to bring to life the data and develop a compelling analytical story
 - Learn to compile output that can be viewed on different Power BI platforms, suitable for all types of business audiences

-_Course Prerequiste: A good understanding of Power BI will help the learner gain the most out of this course._
+_Course Prerequisite: A good understanding of Power BI will help the learner gain the most out of this course._